AI Writing Tools and Students: What You Need to Know

 How to Protect Yourself Practically

-Regardless of what tools you use or how you use them, these habits protect you if your work is ever questioned:
+No matter what tools you use, follow these rules to protect yourself if your work is ever questioned:

 The Longer View